About News Events Shop Instagram Contact

 A collaboration with Dominic J. Jaeckle, an exquisite corpse of an “I” played out in a multiplicity of voices, Verse & Chorus is an experimental act of collaborative reworking that quilts and collages cuts from two manuscripts (de Vries’ I Failed to Swoon and Jaeckle’s 36 Exposures) into an imagined third object and—in order of appearance—features readings from Nadia de Vries, Cíntia Gil, Diamanda La Berge Dramm, Mark Lanegan, Stanley Schtinter, Becket Flannery, and Vilde Valerie Bjerke Torset, with an accompaniment of borrowed songs and original music from Matthew Shaw, Mark Lanegan and Duke Garwood.

-Verse & Chorus was broadcast on Montez Press Radio (New York, NY), Resonance 104.4FM / Resonance Extra (London) and included in the online / audio programme for the 2021 edition of the Rewire Festival (The Hague, Netherlands).
+Verse & Chorus was broadcast on Montez Press Radio (New York, NY), Resonance 104.4FM / Resonance Extra (London) and was included in the online / audio programme for the 2021 edition of the Rewire Festival (The Hague, Netherlands).

 Praise for de Vries’ Dark Hour